jfjutras07/jfj-utils/README.md

 ## API Overview

-### AI_agents: Tools for AI-assisted workflows, analytical automation, reasoning support, and decision processes.
+### AI_agents: Tools for AI-assisted workflows, analytical automation, and reasoning support.

 ### Data_preprocessing: Functions for cleaning, transforming, and preparing datasets for analysis and modeling.